KPNW (AM)

-KPNW (1120 kHz) is a commercial radio station licensed to Eugene, Oregon, and serving the Eugene-Springfield area.
-It is owned by Bicoastal Media and it airs a talk radio format, known as "Newsradio 1120 and 93.7".
+KPNW (1120 AM) is a commercial radio station licensed to Eugene, Oregon, United States, and serving the Eugene-Springfield area.
+Owned by Bicoastal Media, it airs a talk radio format known as "Newsradio 1120 and 93.7".
 The studios and offices are on Valley River Drive in Eugene.
 KPNW and Portland's KOPB-FM are Oregon's primary entry point for the Emergency Alert System.

-KPNW is a Class B station.
-It is powered at 50,000 watts, the maximum for commercial AM stations.
-As 1120 AM is a clear channel frequency reserved for Class A station KMOX in St. Louis, KPNW uses a directional antenna with a four-tower array full time to avoid interference.
-The signal covers the Western parts of Oregon in daytime and much of the West Coast of the United States and Western Canada at night.
-The transmitter is on Hideaway Hills in Creswell.
-KPNW is also heard in Eugene, Springfield and adjacent communities on 250-watt FM translator K229DC at 93.7 MHz.